Seafood sourced using ropeless fishing systems can end deadly whale entanglements

 • Increased energy expenditure and chronic stress can lead to long-term health effects and reduce the ability of females to successfully calve.

-Starboard, a female right whale, died off Canada's coast after dragging snow crab traps for days.
+Starboard, a female right whale, died off Canada's Atlantic coast after dragging snow crab traps for days.
 Credit: NOAA/NEFSC/Peter Duley.

-Interactions between fishing gear and right whales also negatively affect fishing communities and the broader industry—resulting in loss of gear, delays in seasonal openings, closures to reduce conflict with whales, and other impediments.
+Interactions between fishing gear and whales also negatively affect fishing communities and the broader industry—resulting in loss of gear, delays in seasonal openings, closures to reduce conflict with whales, and other impediments.

 The solution